 There were only eight choir members back in September 2015 but it soon outgrew the Mission and moved to their current HQ at the Gateway Club on the Oberlands Site at the Princess Elizabeth Hospital.

-The choir is now accompanied by pianist Allan Skirrow who works alongside new conductor Julia Jeager, a music teacher, who is helping keep the choir momentum going with ongoing new music and enthusiasm.
+The choir is now accompanied by pianist Allan Skirrow who works alongside new conductor Julia Jager, a private music teacher, who is helping keep the choir momentum going with ongoing new music and enthusiasm.